graphery/grapper-doc/src/guide/starter/resume.md

   and `value`, which makes the component flexible for different sets of values.

-## **Getting Started with GRAPHANE**
+## **Getting Started with GRAPPER**

-To get started with GRAPHANE:
+To get started with GRAPPER:

 1. Install the framework using npm:
    ```bash
    npm install grapper
    ```
-2. Load GRAPHANE into your project:
+2. Load GRAPPER into your project:
    ```html
    <script src="node_modules/grapper/component/composer.js"></script>
    ```

-Alternatively, you can use GRAPHANE from a CDN without installing anything on your computer:
+Alternatively, you can use GRAPPER from a CDN without installing anything on your computer:

   ```html